Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 We all know this phrase saying “You don’t know what you have until it’s gone“.
 You get the point, basically we become aware of what we have, the chance we have, only when it’s gone.
 And when you’re traveling, especially when you’re long-term traveling, we’re extremely lucky.
 I’m not talking about how lucky we are to travel the world.
 This time I’m gonna talk about how lucky we are, strictly from a social perspective.
 I mean, how easy it is to meet people on the road.
 Cause yeah, a lot of people think traveling solo means being bored all day long and feeling lonely.
 Hell no, far from it!
 Meeting people when traveling is so damn easy!
 However, back home, in your daily routine, it’s not that simple… Lemme explain myself.

 Those who never traveled solo don’t realize it, but you’re on the road on your own, you always meet new people!
 Very different people from different backgrounds : young, old, men, women, rich, less rich… It’s very enriching.
 Every single day, there are opportunities to meet people : at the hostel, during an excursion, a walking tour, at the bar, during a bus ride… All day, everyday!
 You’re never alone, there are always new faces!
+If you think about solo travel, read my article full of tips about traveling alone for the first time!

 The cool thing about meeting people when traveling, is that there are usually no artifices, no pretenses, people don’t play a role, they don’t try to show a certain image of themselves.
 When you approach someone to start a conversation, the person you want to talk to is not like “What does he want from me?
 Why is he speaking to me?
 There’s something fishy going on… I’m gonna be careful and keep an eye open“.
 It doesn’t happen, people don’t get defensive when you strike up a conversation.
 It’s possible to meet people, and travel with your new friends the following days (that’s what happened in Tajikistan!).